It can be complicated to understand the benefits and effects of radiation.

 What is tritium?

-Tritium is a naturally occurring radioactive form of hydrogen.
-It’s produced in the atmosphere when cosmic rays collide with air molecules.
+Tritium is a radioactive isotope of hydrogen.
+It can occur naturally in the atmosphere when cosmic rays collide with air molecules, or when there are nuclear interactions with deuterium (heavy water) atoms.

-- Small amounts of tritium can be found in water throughout the world.
+- Small amounts of tritium are found in water throughout the world.

-- Tritium is also a byproduct of nuclear power generation.
+- Tritium is a byproduct of nuclear power generation and also occurs naturally.

 - However, OPG has set its own internal target much lower, at just 100 Bq/l.

-- In 2017, water tested at the closest municipal water treatment plants to our stations measured an annual average of between 4.6 to 10.8 Bq/l — a trace amount.
+- In 2017, water tested at the closest municipal water treatment plants to OPG’s nuclear stations measured an annual average of between 4.6 to 10.8 Bq/l — a trace amount.

 OPG takes samples daily at local municipal water treatment plants and the results are consistently below our voluntary commitment of 100 Bq/l.